cgoncalves94/entity-recognition-backend/README.md

 # Tech Entity Recognition

 This FastAPI application is designed for technology entity recognition, topic classification, technology recommendation, dynamic scoring, and blueprint matching.
 It leverages Natural Language Processing (NLP) and Machine Learning (ML) techniques, utilizing libraries and models such as spaCy, BERTopic, and sentence-transformers, all within a secure and efficient web service.
+This project was developed as part of my BSc Computer Science degree at Birkbeck University.

 ## Key Features